Achronal localization and representation of the causal logic from a conserved current, application to the massive scalar boson: Final comments and QFT outlook

-The new perspective developed in this paper on the one hand refers to a completely general notion of rest space \cite{C23} where localization takes place.
+The new perspective developed in this paper on the one hand refers to a completely general notion of rest {space \cite{C24} where} localization takes place.
 This notion is even more general than the one studied in \cite{DM24}, and is represented by (maximal) achronal sets, using the weakest possible regularity condition explicitly required by physics.
-On the other hand, this generality permitted us to construct, apparently for the first time, an effect-space covariant representation of the lattice of causally complete Borel sets of the spacetime, {\em the logic of spacetime}, for a boson particle with definite and strictly-positive value of the mass.
-A similar type of representation for particles with unsharp mass spectrum was already introduced in \cite{C23}.
-In this view, a particle localized in an (roughly speaking $3D$) achronal region $\Delta$ is the same as a particle localized in its (roughly speaking $4D$) causal completion $\Delta^\sim$.
-Or also in every other achronal region $\Delta'$ whose causal completion is the same $\Delta^\sim$.
+On the other hand, this generality permitted us to construct, apparently for the first time, an effect-space covariant representation of the lattice of causally complete Borel sets of the spacetime, {\em the logic of spacetime}, for a boson particle with definite and strictly-positive value of the mass. {Such a representation}, for particles with unsharp mass spectrum was already {constructed in \cite{C24}.} {Achronal localization and representation of the causal logic for a quantum mechanical system are related by the fact that the probability of localization in an achronal region $\Delta$, which is 3D, is the same as in its $4D$ causal completion $\Delta^\sim$.} Or also in every other achronal region $\Delta'$ whose causal completion is the same $\Delta^\sim$.

 From the perspective of QFT, our approach concerns the one-particle structure of the Fock representation built upon the Poincaré invariant Gaussian vacuum state in Minkowski spacetime, for a massive real Klein-Gordon field.
 As a consequence, at this stage of the study, it is not directly possible to implement a fully-fledged analysis of local causality in the Haag-Kastler perspective.
-An evident issue concerns the fact that the projector onto the one-particles Hilbert space does not belong to a local algebra of observables.
+An evident issue concerns the fact that the projector onto the {one-particle Hilbert space} does not belong to a local algebra of observables.
 To overcome this obstruction it is necessary to see all introduced notions as restrictions to the one-particle space of more general notions defined in terms of local algebras of the Klein-Gordon field.
 The restrictions should be considered as imposed by the choice of the used one-particle states.